 Language (usage and editing services)

 Please write your text in good English (American or British usage is accepted, but not a mixture of these).
-Journal editorial office will help to authors that their papers are achieve primary agreement, English Language Editing service free of charge.
-Journal policy is promote to high quality papers that only have problems in English writing.
+Journal editorial office will help to authors that their papers are achieved primary agreement, English Language Editing service free of charge.
+Journal policy promotes high-quality papers that only have problems in English writing.

 Authors may submit their articles electronically to this journal.
 The system automatically converts source files to a single PDF file of the article, which is used in the peer-review process.
 Please note that even though manuscript source files are converted to a PDF file at submission for the review process, these source files are needed for further processing after acceptance.
 All correspondence, including notification of the Editor's decision and requests for revision, takes place by e-mail, removing the need for a paper trail.
 Note that contributions should use only submitted online not sent by mail.

 The corresponding author must state explicitly in a paragraph how the paper fits the Aims and Scope of the journal.
 Failure to include the paragraph will result in returning the paper to the author.
 This prepared in the submission system and the author will complete it in the system.

 All authors must suggest two potential reviewers for their paper upon submission (please include institutional email addresses ONLY for all reviewers).
 The suggested referees should: (i) not be close collaborators of the authors(s)(ii) not be located in the same institution as the author(s) and(iii) not all be from the home country.
 Avoid suggesting colleagues you have published with previously as this creates a potential conflict of interest.
 Do not suggest any Editor of this journal.